Abstracting and IndexingRussian Science Citation Index

 The reproduction of tables, figures, or snippets of text (more than 400 words) from other sources is permitted, if the Authors:

-In accordance with the Editorial policy of the Publishing house FINANCE and CREDIT, the following is not valid:
+In accordance with the Editorial policy of Publishing house FINANCE and CREDIT, the following is not valid:

 Primary sources, Authorship and Conflict of interest